patricknevindwyer/otterball/TASKS.md

 - [ ] Multiple objects per file aware
 - [ ] Reflow selection/all
 - [ ] quick toggle reflow/condensed
+- [ ] Highlight support in JSONParser and friends
 - [ ] Use parsers for syntax highlighting
 - [ ] Auto surround with matched characters
   - [ ] Double quote